jzmzhong/accent-evaluation/README.md

 | gt_trans/Edinburgh/p252/p252_021.txt | The difference in the rainbow depends considerably upon the size of the drops, and the width of the colored *bands* increases as the size of the drops increases. | The difference in the rainbow depends considerably upon the size of the drops, and the width of the colored band increases as the size of the drops increases.
 | gt_trans/Edinburgh/p252/p252_022.txt | The actual primary rainbow observed is said to be the effect of super-*position* of a number of bows. | The actual primary rainbow observed is said to be the effect of super-imposition of a number of bows.
 | gt_trans/SouthernEngland/p231/p231_016.txt | The Norsemen considered the rainbow as a bridge over which the gods passed from *the* earth to their home in the sky. | The Norsemen considered the rainbow as a bridge over which the gods passed from earth to their home in the sky.
+｜ gt_trans/SouthernEngland/p240/p240_018.txt ｜ Aristotle thought *(that)* the rainbow was caused by reflection of the sun's rays by the rain. ｜ Aristotle thought that the rainbow was caused by reflection of the sun's rays by the rain.

 *italic* words are the parts misread during recording. *(xxx)* denotes the missing part during recording.